enabbie/KOI134/README.md

 To run the software on data, please follow the steps outlined above.

 The definitions for each file and its functionality are as follows:

+- 'bestfit_plotting.py': compiles the best-fit light curve parameters after the light curve MCMC.
+- 'bestfit_tdv_Jul17nobias.csv': CSV with best-fit parameters from the REBOUND TTV/TDV joint fit.
+- 'fit_individual_transit.py': light curve MCMC where the transit durations are left as a free parameter (used in auxiliary light curve analysis).
+- 'gridsearch_rebound_ttv.py': REBOUND grid search code that produces optimal starting points for the REBOUND MCMC (this must be initialized at a specific resonance)
+- 'KOI134_seg.csv': the Kepler light curve file for KOI-134.
+- 'koi134_prior_notdvs.csv': input CSV for main light curve MCMC fit.
+- 'multiplanet_fitting_script.py': script for main light curve MCMC fit.
+- 'rebound_int_gr.py': REBOUNDx integration code, which takes into account General Relativity effects.
+- 'rebound_mcmc_tdv_v5_nob_ias.py': script for REBOUND TTV/TDV joint fit.
+- 'transitduration_fit.csv': CSV with best-fit transit durations.
+- 'transittime3.csv': CSV of initial estimates for transit centers, which is used as an input for the light curve MCMC analyses.